Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 Places to Eat in Goodland

-Tequilas on Main Street – a relaxing restaurant with a wide menu of drinks and food, we ate here and enjoyed the atmosphere and everyone was friendly.
+Tequilas on Main Street – a relaxing restaurant with a wide menu of drinks and food, we ate here and enjoyed the friendly atmosphere.

 Mom’s Kitchen – this is for you if you have a craving for home cooking traditional style.
 From biscuits and gravy, to fried chicken sandwiches, you have the best of comfort foods on the menu.